virenbhadiyadra/quality-code/Viren.md

 # quality-code
 1.[Code quality: a concern for businesses, bottom lines, and empathetic programmers](https://stackoverflow.blog/2021/10/18/code-quality-a-concern-for-businesses-bottom-lines-and-empathetic-programmers/)
 SUMMARY: High-quality code is essential for long-term success in software development.
 While some may see it as a time-consuming luxury, it's crucial for maintaining productivity, reducing technical debt, and ensuring a positive user experience.
 Code quality encompasses clarity, modularity, meaningful naming, low complexity, and idiomatic coding.
 It impacts development costs, job satisfaction, and product quality.
 Organizations can promote code quality through sustainable work practices, regular refactoring, technical leadership, and code reviews.
 Ultimately, investing in code quality is a competitive advantage that benefits both developers and end-users.
+CHECKLIST:
+- Ensure a sustainable pace for developers to avoid burnout and maintain code quality.
+- Carefully manage deadlines with realistic estimations and prioritization.
+- Incorporate refactoring into the development cycle, allocating a portion of development time to improve code quality.
+- Establish technical leadership and encourage code reviews to bridge skill gaps and maintain code quality.

 2.[Code quality: measuring the business impact of unhealthy code](https://codescene.com/blog/measuring-the-business-impact-of-low-code-quality)
 SUMMARY:New research quantifies the business benefits of high-quality code, shedding light on its significance.
 In the software industry, code quality is often undervalued at the business level.
 The study reveals that efficient software development offers a competitive edge, with 23-42% of developer time wasted due to technical debt and poor code.
 High-quality code boasts 15 times fewer bugs, twice the development speed, and 9 times lower completion time uncertainty.
 The research, based on 39 commercial codebases, aims to bridge the communication gap between developers and non-technical stakeholders, emphasizing the business impact of code quality.